nodejs/node/doc/api/buffers.markdown

     // 0x2342
     // 0x4223

+### buffer.readUInt32LE(offset, noAssert=false)
-### buffer.readUInt32(offset, bigEndian)
+### buffer.readUInt32BE(offset, noAssert=false)

-Reads an unsigned 32 bit integer from the buffer at the specified offset.
-If `bigEndian` is true, reads bytes in a big endian format, otherwise reads them as little endian.
+Reads an unsigned 32 bit integer from the buffer at the specified offset with specified endian format.

+Set `noAssert` to true to skip validation of `offset`.
+This means that `offset` may be beyond the end of the buffer.

 Example: